-Governor’s Office – News Release – Gov. Ige receives Judicial Selection Commission nominees for Intermediate Court of AppealsPosted on Aug 14, 2020 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige receives Judicial Selection Commission nominees for Intermediate Court of AppealsPosted on Aug 14, 2020 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – The Judicial Selection Commission has submitted to Gov. Ige the names of five nominees for the judicial vacancy in the Intermediate Court of Appeals, State of Hawai‘i.
 The position has been vacant since the retirement of Associate Judge Alexa D.M.
 Fujise in April 2020.